msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_2_Event_Based_Solutions/readme.md

           - like a bucket for event messages
           - hold events time-ordered as they arrive
           - events in a partition are not deleted once read
-            - stay in partition until retention period is not expired
+            - stay in partition until the retention period is not expired
-          - event hubs decides which partition events are sent to
+          - event hubs decide which partition events are sent to
-            - can specify partition with partition key
+            - can specify partition with a partition key
           - max 32 partitions
           - create as many as expected concurrent subscribers
 - Implement Azure Notification Hubs(ANH) solutions